Written by Zoe Lance Adapted from a story by Phil Ford

 “No!”
 Sarah Jane cried out in horror.

-“Saved by a parrot,” the teenage boy croaked.
-Sarah Jane ignored him.
+“Saved by a bloody parrot,” the teenage boy croaked in disbelief.
+Sarah Jane ignored him, a sense of horror welling up inside her.

 “The generator’s been destroyed too early!
 Sky, Clyde, Rani!” she sprung to her feet and sped out the door.